ngantukcuy/zr-ux/README.md

 Zero Reflect (ZR) is a responsibility-boundary reflection library.

+Adoption of ZR does not transfer responsibility.
+See NOTICE and GOVERNANCE.

 It does not decide.
 It reflects constraints.
 Responsibility always remains with the user.